Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture Challenge.md

 > - Determine the of enterprise architecture

 2. Quick personal introductions if everyone does not know each other

+- name
+- 2 words describing what you do

-3. The challenge
+4. The challenge
-> [attendee] will now set the scene for the workshop by briefly describing the challenge
+> [challenge owner] will now set the scene for the workshop by briefly describing the challenge
 >
 > The challenge that we see is [challenge description]
 >